 The criteria of mobile & website frontend design

-So, now that we understand the IT jargon, we can determine what is the best language and framework to develop frontend for websites and mobile applications.
+So, now that we understand the IT jargon, we can determine what is the best language and framework to develop frontend for websites and mobile apps.
 So, what are the criteria that can make the choice a bit easier?

 - First of all, we must seek popular solutions as they tend to have a great support base and a community that is able to answer your troubleshooting questions.